New horse checklist!

 - Membership numbers.
 If Mr. Fancy Pants is your new show horse, time to start registering him (or moving registration) to your show organizations of choice.
 Nothing like showing up to the first show without all of your numbers!

-- Basic Grooming supplies.
-Must haves include grooming gloves, soft and hard brushes, a very tough hoof pick, mane and tail brush.
+- Must-haves include grooming gloves, soft and hard brushes, a very tough hoof pick, mane and tail brush.
 Bonus items include some mild shampoo, detangler, a cactus cloth, and perhaps some spot remover or shine maker.
 List of items to collect can be found here!

-- Basic Vet Kit supplies.
-While not used as often (hopefully) as grooming kit stuff, perhaps more important.
+- While not used as often (hopefully) as grooming kit stuff, perhaps more important.
 You can’t go wrong with a thermometer, stethoscope, wound cleaners, diapers or maxi pads, elastic medical tape, and wound ointment.
-You can fill in some of the other items as you can, but these will get you thorough daily TPR checks and help you with nicks, cuts, etc. Work on completing your Vet Kit over time.
-(For ideas on what you need, read this.)
+You can fill in some of the other items as you can, but these will get you through daily TPR checks and help you with nicks, cuts, etc. Work on completing your Vet Kit over time.
+For ideas on what you need, read this.

 A must for every horse owner!